 Baked brandied cranberries sauce is a lovely and super easy recipe to make for Thanksgiving.
 You will never buy canned cranberries anymore!

 A few years ago, I received a jar of these baked brandied cranberries sauce from my good friend, Audrey.
-Audrey “adopted” me long time ago, when I arrived to United States.
+Audrey “adopted” me a long time ago, when I arrived to United States.

 She shared with me, over the years, many of her favorite recipes for the holidays.
 Some of these recipes also became part of my Thanksgiving collection that we cherish and love so much.

 As I do not like to use a lot of cans and processed ingredients in my cooking, the idea of using a can of cranberries for Thanksgiving did not seat well with me.

 Since I received this recipe from my good friend, I incorporated it into my growing recipe collection for Thanksgiving.
 It is a lovely and super easy recipe to make.